kubernetes-csi/docs/book/src/support-fsgroup.md

 CSI Drivers can indicate whether or not they support modifying a volume's ownership or permissions when the volume is being mounted.
 This can be useful if the CSI Driver does not support the operation, or wishes to re-use volumes with constantly changing permissions.

-> See the [design document](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/1682-csi-driver-skip-permission) for futher information.
+> See the [design document](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/1682-csi-driver-skip-permission) for further information.

 # Example Usage
 When creating the CSI Driver object, `fsGroupPolicy` is defined in the driver's spec.
 The following shows the hostpath driver with `None` included, indicating that the volumes should not be modified when mounted: